 PHYSICS: One hour written paper.
-Section A will contain 30 compulsory multiple choice questions worth 1 mark each.
+Section A will contain 30 compulsory multiple-choice questions worth 1 mark each.
 Section B will contain compulsory questions worth a total of 20 marks.
 The questions will draw on the core GCSE topics of motion, electric circuits, waves, radioactivity, forces and energy and will test both knowledge and problem-solving ability.

 SPANISH: There will be a Writing Exam lasting 45 minutes, and a Speaking Exam lasting 10 minutes.
-The topics tested in each exam will be taken from this list: Holidays and Tourism / Going Abroad; School; House and Home (not Home Town); Leisure.
+The topics tested in each exam will be taken from this list: Holidays and Tourism/Going Abroad; School; Home life; Home town; Leisure.

-SIXTH FORM ENTRANCE 2023 - 24 NOTES ON SCHOLARSHIPS
+SIXTH FORM ENTRANCE 2025 - 26 NOTES ON SCHOLARSHIPS